Student Services and Resources

 studentlife.utoronto.ca/department/health-wellness

-Health & Wellness provides a range of health services for student's physical and mental health, wellness programs and information to help support students in achieving their personal and academic goals.
+Health & Wellness provides a range of health services for students' physical and mental health, wellness programs and information to help support students in achieving their personal and academic goals.

 Housing